Gear⏱️ 9 min read📅 Apr 29, 2026

 warning

-Avoid: Running shoes (too soft for 152kg sleds), lifting shoes (too stiff for 8km running), minimalist shoes (not enough cushion).
+Avoid: Pure lifting shoes (too stiff for 8km running), minimalist shoes (not enough cushion for the distance).

 2. Moisture-Wicking Shirt